mmpsx/PS4HostCS_6.72/README.md

 # CréditsFeatures!
   - TheFlow for the kernel exploit
   - Fire30 for the WebKit exploitconvert to Markdown
-  - Sleirsgoevy and DarkModderVC for the optimization of the exploit Jailbreak
+  - Sleirsgoevy, Leeful and DarkModderVC for the optimization of the exploit Jailbreak and Webkit
   - Mugiwara for help and support